StoneMasons4106/sleeper-ffl-discordbot/README.md

 * See who has a specific player.

+* Premium Stats API which shows a player's stats for a given game, and estimated fantasy points based on your Sleeper league settings.

 * Scheduled messages to keep your league up to date and notify you of the latest information following the schedule below: